LichiY/HiFlaky/README.md

 # HiFlaky: Hierarchy-Aware Flakiness Classification

-This is the replication package associated with the paper: 'HiFlaky: Hierarchy-Aware Flakiness Classification'
+🔥This is the replication package associated with the paper: 'HiFlaky: Hierarchy-Aware Flakiness Classification'

 ### Requirements